 Since you’re home a lot, why not turn the bones left over from that roasted chicken you made last night into broth.
 Just put it in a pot, cover with water and simmer on low for 4-6 hours.
 Click here if you want an exact recipe.

 Once you cook the soup, blend it to get your desired consistency.
 I like to pulse it so you see little bits of the dandelion.
 If you prefer, you can blend until it’s totally smooth.
 Both ways are good.

 You’ll feel calm and satisfied when you’ve made and consumed this Creamy Dandelion soup as you stroll over to the couch to watch your favorite show on Hulu or Netflix.
 That’s my plan for today.

 I’m going watching the comedy Where’d You Go, Bernadette about an agoraphobic architect and mother named Bernadette Fox, who goes missing prior to a family trip to Antarctica, starring Cate Blanchett.

 I hope you LOVE this soup!
 It’s delicious, nourishing, immune boosting, comforting, quick and easy to make.

 “Dandelions, like all things in nature are beautiful when you take the time to pay attention to them.” ~

-This is a delicious one pot soup that’s nourishing, immune boosting, comforting and easy to make.
-You’ll feel calm and satisfied.
+This is a delicious soup that’s nourishing, immune boosting, comforting and easy to make.
+It will help you feel calm and satisfied.